bimbaim/whello-variation-gallery/README.md

 # whello-variation-gallery
-Plugin to allow multiple image in variation product
+Plugin to allow multiple image in variation product as gallery